atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 '-1 I; I - i
 III Handsome?" cried my Lady, rc
-I peating that word, with a Sarcastic kugh, ill while the Mils Lumleys sheered — Well!
+I peating that word, with a Sarcastic kugh, ill while the Mils Lumleys sheered --Well!
 • i
 ; j
 ill I should never have thought of their ii l’ ^
-III being handsome, of all things — two
+III being handsome, of all things --two
 I: : j
 ; | shch coarfo, overgrown, blowzy crea lljjfji : ^
-III tures — they look as if they were just
+III tures --they look as if they were just
 if: taken from their shther’s form, where
 ; !jb! ^
 1; they have shttened from their inshncy,
 I to this hour, with the pigs and poultry.
 , IL j i
-I — Heaven defend me from hearing ill f^ shch
+I --Heaven defend me from hearing ill f^ shch

 «